National Centers for Environmental Information (NCEI)

 Baltimore Canyon Area, Outer Continental Shelf

 The U.S. Geological Survey recently provided well logs and auxiliary reports and information from the COST (Continental Offshore Stratigraphic Text) Wells B-2 and B-3 to the National Geophysical and Solar-Terrestrial Data Center.
-These data are now available for sale to the public.
+These data are for sale to the public.